Video game compilation: History

 Renewed interest in retrogaming has motivated the release of multiple compilations in the 2010s and 2020s, such as Teenage Mutant Ninja Turtles: The Cowabunga Collection and the Irem Collection series.

+Outside of retro gaming and remaster collections, compilations of games are typically released through bundles.
+These bundles are often digital, but can be distributed in a physical form, such as various compilations by Sega published on the Nintendo Switch, with multiple games on a single Nintendo Switch game card.